axoflow/axosyslog-core-docs/content/filterx/filterx-otel/_index.md

 ### body

 The body of the log record.
-It can be a simple string, or any complex nested objects, such as lists and arrays.
+It can be a simple string, or any number of complex nested objects, such as lists and arrays.

 ### flags